12.

 IN THE GARDENS OF BURDWAN - SONATA FOR OBOE & PIANO Opus 55 (1994) 20' View Score

-George Caird and Malcolm Wilson recorded this work for CD entitled 20th Century Music for Oboe and Piano in January 1999 (Classical Recording Co.
-CRC 1009-2).
+George Caird and Malcolm Wilson recorded this work for CD entitled 20th Century Music for Oboe and Piano in January 1999 (Classical Recording Company: CRC 1009-2).
+To purchase the CD, click here

-Many performances of this work have taken place, in the UK and in Holland, notably one by George Caird and Duncan Honeybourne in a concert of Music by Andrew Downes, on June 21st 2005 in the Adrian Boult Hall Birmingham, to mark the composer's retirement from Birmingham Conservatoire.
+Many performances of this work have taken place, in the UK, Europe and the USA, notably one by George Caird and Duncan Honeybourne in a concert of Music by Andrew Downes, on June 21st 2005 in the Adrian Boult Hall Birmingham, to mark the composer's retirement from Birmingham Conservatoire, and a performance by Christopher Redgate (oboe) and Malcolm Wilson (piano) at the composer's 60th birthday concert at Birmingham Conservatoire on November 29th 2010.

 '... a substantial 4 movement Idyll, its sounds, as in all this approachable composers' output, genuinely imagined.
 Its combination of Indian inspiration and ecclesiastical modality proved magical.'
 BIRMINGHAM POST (21.10.95)